2LO: Preservation and legacy

 The 2LO transmitter now belongs to the Science Museum, having been donated by Crown Castle International on 7 November 2002.
 It is displayed in the Information Age gallery on the second floor of the museum.

 Marconi House was demolished in 2006, apart from the listed façade, which was incorporated into a new hotel complex.
 A first-hand account of a broadcast from 2LO is given in The Spell of London by H. V. Morton.

 The 'LO' part of 2LO's callsign was adopted in 1924 by the metropolitan radio station in Melbourne which, since 1932, has been a part of the Australian Broadcasting Corporation.
 The station, 3LO (officially VL3LO), still has this callsign allocated to it, but since 2000 it has used different on-air names: as from 2017, it was 774 ABC Melbourne; and it is now ABC Radio Melbourne.

 The amateur radio callsign G2LO is currently held by the staff association at Arqiva, formerly Crown Castle International, formerly the domestic part of BBC Transmitter Department.

 In fiction

-2LO is briefly mentioned in the 1928, Lord Peter Wimsey, detective short-story The Entertaining Episode of the Article in Question by Dorothy L. Sayers.
+2LO is briefly mentioned in two works by Dorothy L. Sayers featuring her detective Lord Peter Wimsey: the 1926 novel Clouds of Witness and the 1928 short story "The Entertaining Episode of the Article in Question".